The question is not whether you will encounter a sanctioned entity. It is whether you will catch it in time.

 Exact name matching misses transliterations (e.g., Cyrillic-to-Latin), alias variations, name inversions, and spelling differences across languages.
 Fuzzy matching applies phonetic algorithms, transliteration tables, and alias resolution to catch these variations.
 This is critical because sanctions evasion frequently exploits exactly these gaps — slight name changes that defeat exact search while remaining identifiable to sophisticated matching algorithms.

 Most screenings complete in under two minutes.
-You enter the entity name, aliases, and country; ScreenVeritAI simultaneously queries 10+ sanctions regimes with fuzzy matching; and results are returned with explainable match context, confidence scores, and source references.
+You enter the entity name, aliases, and country; ScreenVeritAI simultaneously queries every major sanctions jurisdiction with fuzzy matching; and results are returned with explainable match context, confidence scores, and source references.
 The entire workflow from name entry to exportable evidence bundle takes minutes, not hours.

 Every screening generates a timestamped evidence bundle containing: the entity details submitted, all sanctions regimes queried, each potential match with list source and confidence score, the specific fields that triggered each match, and your documented rationale for the decision.
 This output is designed to satisfy OFAC's 10-year record retention requirement and regulatory expectations for auditable compliance documentation.